 Joe Biden wants to unite our country, not divide it further.

 Hearts, Health Care, and Pre-Existing Conditions

-Once I was diagnosed, one of the first things the doctor told me was that I would never qualify for life insurance – so once the current term policy I got before my diagnosis expires, that’s it.
+Once I was diagnosed, one of the first things the doctor told me was that I would never qualify for life insurance again – so once the current policy I got before my diagnosis expires, that’s it.